John Brumby

 John Mansfield Brumby AO (born 21 April 1953) is the current Chancellor of La Trobe University and former Victorian Labor Party politician who was Premier of Victoria from 2007 to 2010.
 He became leader of the Victorian Labor Party and premier after the resignation of Steve Bracks.
 He also served as the Minister for Veterans' Affairs and the Minister for Multicultural Affairs.
 He contested his first election as premier at the November 2010 Victorian state election.
 His government was defeated by the Liberal/National Coalition led by Ted Baillieu.
 Brumby resigned as Labor leader after the election, on 30 November, to be replaced by Daniel Andrews.
 Within weeks of this leadership change, Brumby left parliament, with a Broadmeadows by-election taking place on 19 February 2011.

-Brumby currently is the national president of the Australia China Business Council (ACBC).
+Brumby currently is the national president of the Australia China Business Council.

 Early life

+Brumby was born in Melbourne on 21 April 1953.
+He is one of four children born to Alison Aird and Malcolm Brumby.
+His father was a World War II naval veteran and chartered accountant who became managing director of shoe retailer Ezywalkin.
+In the 1970s his parents relocated to a grazing property near Coleraine, Victoria, where his father served as president of the Wannon Shire Council in the 1990s.

-Born in Melbourne, Brumby was educated at Ivanhoe Grammar School and then later, Melbourne Grammar School.
+Brumby grew up in the suburb of Ivanhoe.
+He was educated at Ivanhoe Grammar School and then later, Melbourne Grammar School.
 He graduated in commerce (BCom) at University of Melbourne, in 1974; and he completed a Diploma of Education (DipEd) at the State College of Victoria at Rusden, in 1975.

-He was a teacher at Eaglehawk High School, in Bendigo, from 1976 to 1979.
-From 1979 to 1983 he was an employee of the Victorian Teachers Union.
+Brumby was a teacher at Eaglehawk High School, in Bendigo, from 1976 to 1979.
+From 1979 to 1983, he was an employee of the Victorian Teachers Union.
 He was also active in the Labor Party.